 Why I’m an Overwhelmed Homemaker

 - Blogging.
 I LOVE blogging but when you work at home it can be hard to make sure work doesn’t consume everything.
-I’ve never been good at following schedules but this may have to change.
+I’ve never been good at following schedules but trying to do better because I have to with so much to do.

 - Not saying no. If you work at home or you are a stay at home mom or homemaker, you likely find people think you have nothing but free time so if something needs to be done they should ask you.
 I’m getting better at saying no but for so long I said yes to everything.